fabriciocunhauk/JavaScript-Algorithms-and-Data-Structures/README.md

 Correctness- Every step of the algorithm must generate a correct output.
 An algorithm is said to be efficient and fast, if it takes less time to execute and consumes less memory space.
 The performance of an algorithm is measured on the basis of following properties :

-Time Complexity
+Time Complexity,
-Space Complexity
+Space Complexity,
-Space Complexity
+Space Complexity,
 Its the amount of memory space required by the algorithm, during the course of its execution.
 Space complexity must be taken seriously for multi-user systems and in situations where limited memory is available.

 An algorithm generally requires space for following components :